Jessicka Havok: Other promotions (2012–2014)

 In 2012, Havok began competing for the newly opened Shine Wrestling, debuting for the promotion during their second event against Reby Sky.
 After Havok attacked Sky with a chair, the duo began feuding, and at Shine 8, Havok lost to Sky to end the feud.
 She qualified for the tournament to determine the inaugural Shine Champion by defeating Madison Eagles at Shine 9.
 At Shine 11, Havok advanced to the semi-finals of the tournament after winning her match against Saraya Knight by disqualification.
 Later that night, she faced Rain in the semi-final, but lost by countout after being attacked by Knight.
 At the following show, Havok defeated Ivelisse to earn the number one contendership, and unsuccessfully faced Rain for the Shine Championship.
 At Shine 13, Havok and long-time ally Allysin Kay began teasing a feud when Kay accidentally clotheslined Havok during a match.
 On the following show, Kay attacked Havok, leading to a singles match at Shine 15, which ended in a no contest.
 After their next match ended in a double countout, Kay and Havok faced off in an Ybor City street fight in April 2014, which ended in a no contest when Havok was struck by a car as part of the storyline.

-Havok made a surprise appearance during Shimmer Volume 53 on April 6, 2013 where she attacked Serena Deeb.
-This would set up a match later on in the evening where she, Sassy Stephanie and Nevaeh were defeated in a six-woman tag team match by Regeneration X (Leva Bates and Alison Danger) and Deeb.
+Havok made a surprise appearance during Shimmer Volume 53 on April 6, 2013, where she attacked Serena Deeb.
+This would set up a match later on in the evening where she, Sassy Stephanie and Nevaeh were defeated in a six-woman tag team match by Regeneration X (Leva Bates and Allison Danger) and Deeb.
 The following week, Havok defeated Deeb in a singles match following interference from Hatred and Mademoiselle Rachelle.
 In a rematch at Volume 56, Havok lost to Deeb.

 At Full Impact Pro's Declaration of Independence internet pay-per-view in July 2013, Havok was part of a four-way match won by Maxwell Chicago and also including Amasis and Latin Dragon.